 The Alternate Reality News Service

 by Ira Nayman

 Ira Nayman is a science fiction writer of humorous aspect.
 His sixth novel, Good Intentions, was recently published by Elsewhen Press.
 He has just published his eleventh collection of Alternate Reality News Service articles, Idiotocracy for Dummies.
-He is also the very serious editor of Amazing Stories magazine.

 The Gernsback Machine

 A spirited discussion of the world of speculative fiction and beyond by three people who oughta know better.
 (Ira Nayman, Gisela McKay and, oh yeah, Hugh Spencer

 Nart Sagas from the Caucasus: Myths and Legends from the Circassians, Abazas, Abkhaz, and Ubykhs